segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/index.md

 - More customization options than ever before.

 ### Device Mode Transformations & Filtering
 For the first time ever, developers can filter and transform their users’ events even before the events leave the mobile device.
-What’s more, these Filters & transformations can be applied dynamically (either via the Segment Dashboard, or via Javascript uploaded to the workspace) and do not require any app updates!
+What’s more, these Filters & transformations can be applied dynamically (either through the Segment Dashboard, or Javascript uploaded to the workspace) and do not require any app updates.

 Learn more about [Destination Filters]() on Mobile, and [Edge Functions]() on Mobile.